 Spa Eastman is similar to Spa Nordic Station and Spa Balnea in its thermal relaxation cycle but it is MORE than that.
 It is a full-service destination spa retreat that offers an on-site lodging, meal plan in their gourmet health-conscious restaurant, and a daily selection of wellness classes (focusing on physical and mental well-being).
 You can still buy a day pass (which includes access to spa facilities and classes), with or without a meal option.

-Staying in spa Eastman overnight is not cheap but with current exchange rate and considering that it includes three meals a day; this is a link to an affiliate hotel booking side which does not cost you any extra to book), but if you can do it – you could achieve a deeper level of mental relaxation than during just a day visit.
+Staying in spa Eastman overnight is not cheap but with current exchange rate and considering that it includes three meals a day, I say- go for it – and you could achieve a deeper level of mental relaxation than during just a day visit.
 And If you stay for several days, they will help you create an individual plan to work on your personal goals (mental or physical).

 We opted for a day plus night option – with lodging, classes (like morning meditative Nordic walk and afternoon water aerobics), and a meal plan (all gourmet and local, but might might be “too healthy” for some appetites).
 When we visited, an evening well-being seminar was held in French which somewhat limited our evening options (there is no television in the room and for a good measure).

 Spa Eastman is the only one of the three spas with the swimming pools (indoor and outdoor; they offer daily water aerobics classes) and a gym.